johnnybuildsyo/publicbuilders/README.md

 # PUBLICBUILDERS

-A directory of who is who in #buildinpublic.
+A [directory of people who build in public](https://publicbuilders.org).
 Indie hackers, startup founders and ambitious makers.

 ----